Gageperrin/it-notes/aws/developer-associate.md

 Lambda executions have lifecycles.
 It starts with an `INIT` state that creates or unfreezes the executions environment.
 Then it enters `INVOKE` which is either a slow, cold start that runs the function handler, or on subsequent tries a warm start with the same environment. `SHUTDOWN` terminates the environment, requiring a cold start for the next start-up.
 The code is divided between an initialization component and a handler component, the former is executed once every cold start (or in advance if using provisioned concurrency).

+### Lambda Versions

+Unpublished functions can be changed and deployed to just use the latest version.
+Functions can be published to create an immutable version.
+It is locked and there can be no editing of that published version.
+A version includes funtion code, dependencies, runtime, settings, and environment variables.
+It has a unique ARN for that function version.
+A qualified ARN points at a specific version while an unqualified ARN points at the function (`$LATEST`) and not a specific version.

+### Lambda Aliases

+An alias is a pointer to a function version.
+Each alias has a unique ARN fixed for the alias, but they can be updated to change which version they reference.
+This is very useful for labeling production and development environments by pointing to different versions.
+Alias routing also allows weight routed to different versions for testing.
+However, they need the same role, same DLQ, and cannot be `$LATEST` for this to work.
+Aliases can be static 1 version at a time.

+### Lambda Environment Variables

+An environment variable is a key and value pair.
+By default, these are associated with `$LATEST` in Lambda.
+They can be associated with a version so that the variables become immutable.
+They can be accessed within the execution environment.
+They can be encrypted with KMS.
+They allow code execution to be adjusted based on variables.

+### Lambda Layers

+Lambda can pull in additional code and content as layers.
+A layer is a .zip archive with libraries, a custom runtime, and other dependencies.
+Layers allow the user to use libraries without needing to embed them in the deployment package.

 ## API Gateway